Naane Raja (1984 film)

 Nane Raja is a 1984 Indian Kannada-language film, directed by C. V. Rajendran and produced by M. P. Shankar.
 The film stars V. Ravichandran, Ambika, Jai Jagadish, and Ambareesh.
 The film's musical score was done by Shankar-Ganesh.
-The film was remade in Telugu as Chiranjeevi (1985).
+The director remade the film in Telugu as Chiranjeevi (1985).

 Plot

-The plot revolves around a man, Raja (Ravichandran), who is the son of a Police commissioner.
-Raja admires his dad very much.
-He falls in love with a singer Asha (Ambika), who rejects his love.
-Raja goes to see Asha in her home one day to convey his love.
-Asha rejects his love again and belittles Raja and his dad.
-Hearing her rather rash words at his dad, Raja gets enraged and slaps Asha.
-In a freak accident, Asha dies immediately.
+Raja is the son of a Police commissioner and admires his father very much.
+He falls in love with a singer, Asha, who performs at his birthday party.
+Asha rejects his approaches.
+A few days later, Raja goes to see Asha at her home to convey his feelings.
+Asha rejects him again and belittles him and his father.
+Hearing her rather rash words at his father, Raja gets enraged and slaps Asha.
+In a freak accident, she dies immediately.
 What follows next is a series of murders that Raja commits in his attempt at hiding the accidental death caused by him.